Ordyan777/Face_Detect_app/README.md

 | Minimum Requirements for test |
 - Python3.10
 - Ubuntu 24.10+
+- And have enough space to install scripts.
 ---------------------------------

 # Copy this script , and paste in the terminal , and press enter